themanyone/voice_typing/README.md

 For heavier usage, instead of loading and unloading Whisper multiple times, we have added `voice_client`.
 It connects to a CUDA-accelerated [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server.
 The server runs continuously on the same machine, or somewhere across the network.
 Try it.
 Users might discover significant speedup. :)

 For even-faster, continuous, networked dictation with more features, try the [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) AI assistant project.
 Features include AI Chat, AI image generation, and voice-controlled program launchers leveraging the full power of Python.
+You might want to take `record.py` from whisper_dictation (just download the file) and adapt this script to use it instead of `sox`.
+It runs a delay loop that does a much better job of catching the beginning of speech.
+It requires gstreamer though.

 ## Requirements
 - [Whisper AI](https://github.com/openai/whisper) or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp)